Van Conner: Illness and death

-In December of 2021, Conner fell into a comatose state after suffering complications from emergency stomach surgery.
+In December 2021, Conner fell into a comatose state after suffering complications from emergency stomach surgery.
 While hospitalized, Conner also contracted an infection of COVID-19, severely worsening his condition.
 Conner would continue to struggle with respiratory and mobility issues for the rest of his life.

 Conner died from pneumonia on January 17, 2023, at the age of 55.

 Selected discography

 For his work with Screaming Trees, see Screaming Trees discography.